-Senegal is one of the strongest economies in West Africa, with an annual gross domestic product (GDP) growth rate of over 5 percent during the 2014-2019 period.
-However, the country suffered from the COVID-19 pandemic and the GDP decreased to less than one percent in 2020.
-According to the African Development Bank (ADB), this drop is due a slowdown in tourism (-17.0%), transport (-8.8%), and trade (-0.6%), and a decline in investment and external demand.
-The IMF Annual Review sees Senegal's economic growth rebounding, forecasting economic growth at 5.5 percent in 2022, and around 10 percent in 2023 and 2024.
-For calendar year (CY) 2020, the U.S. exported \$15 million of food and agricultural products to Senegal, representing less than one percent of total global food and agricultural product exports to the Senegalese market.
-Population growth, urbanization and evolving diets have led to increased and diversified food imports.
+Senegal is one of the strongest economies in West Africa, with an annual gross domestic product (GDP) growth rate of 4.7 percent in 2022.
+However, the country suffered from the COVID-19 pandemic and the GDP decreased to 1.3 percent in 2020.
+According to the African Development Bank (ADB), this drop is due a slowdown in tourism (-17.0 percent), transport (-8.8 percent), and trade (-0.6 percent), and a decline in investment and external demand.
+The IMF Annual Review forecasts Senegal's economic growth up 8.1 percent in 2023, and 10.4 percent in 2024.

+For calendar year (CY) 2022, Senegal imported \$9.7 million of food and agricultural products from the United States.
+The top U.S. exported products to Senegal are food preparations (27 percent), vegetable oils -excl. soybean (14 percent), condiments and sauces (7 percent) and beverages (5 percent).
+Population growth, urbanization, and evolving diets have led to increased and diversified food imports.
 Although representing a small segment of the total population, a growing middle and upper-class consumer base is slowly changing its buying habits and food preferences, which may lend opportunity for export market sales of U.S. foods.